tlverse/causalglm/README.md

 ``` r
 devtools::install_github("tlverse/causalglm")
 ```
+Note a bug was fixed on Sept.
+11 that now allows this package to be installed without error.

 For a in-depth description of these methods and example code, see the document "causalglm.pdf" in the "writeup" folder.
 This readme is largely a condensed version of this writeup.
 For example code and a walk-through guide, also see the "vignette.Rmd" document in the "vignette" folder.